RuoyunMa/RuoyunMa.github.io/_pages/about.md

 Please wish me luck o(≧v≦)o
 Thank you!

+*2019.03.05*
+The work I participated in *Cradle-to-Gate Greenhouse Gas (GHG) Burdens for Aluminum and Steel Production and Cradle-to-Grave GHG Benefits of Vehicle Lightweighting in China* is submitted to Applied Energy.

 *2019.03.02*
 My paper *Real-world driving cycles and energy consumption informed by large-sized vehicle trajectory data* is accepted by Journal of Cleaner Production.